 As the old data-processing adage goes, garbage in, garbage out.
 This holds true for the programmatic advertising industry: The algorithms automating ad buying and placement are only as good as they data they use, and marketers can only evaluate the success of programmatic campaigns if they have the right data with which to do so.

 With programmatic ad spend predicted to hit $84 billion this year, it’s no wonder marketers’ top concerns are largely data related.
-Below, we explore four recent trends in programmatic advertising that are fueled by data, from changes in how companies handle ad buying to shifting technology preferences.
+Below, we explore three recent programmatic advertising trends that are fueled by data, from changes in how companies handle ad buying to shifting technology preferences.

 1. Moving to Performance-Based Metrics